ringcentral/rc-unified-crm-extension/docs/developers/client.md

 * **Triggering event**: call received
 * **Callback input parameters**:
+    * `hostname` = The hostname of the CRM that will form the base of the formulated URL
     * `incomingCallContactInfo` = a hash summarizing the associated contact record

 ### Incoming call contact info